 There may be too much competition for national or international keywords, but a keyword with your local town or city included is going to be far less competitive.
 This means you are more likely to rank for your keywords sooner.

 And seeing as these keywords drive targeted traffic that converts, that’s well worth the time and effort involved.
 If people can find you when they are looking for what you offer, this can lead to lots of business.
-This makes local SEO an excellent return on investment, particularly if you have a local niche business – such as regional cheese.
+This makes local SEO an excellent return on investment for those starting with digital marketing, particularly if you have a local niche business – such as regional cheese.

 Fast Way to Boost Your Online Presence